domainsofapp/domainsofapp.github.io/_posts/2016-01-23-hello-world.md

 This is a test.
 This is only...a test.

+Just kidding!
+It is not a test!

+Just kidding.
+It is a test.

+This blog is intended to eventually host files (or links to files) of the following types:
+* Audio
+* GIF
+* Image
+* Meme
+* Podcast
+* Radio
+* Text
+* Video

-If you would like to provide comments/feedback/suggestions, you may reach me at:
+If you would like to provide content/comments/feedback/suggestions, you may reach me at:

 domainsofapp at gee male

-If you would like to contribute to the site, I am open to that.
+If you would like to contribute logistically to the site, I am open to that.
 Here are some items on my to-do list:

 * Add Google Analytics
 * Add commenting features to the posts (e.g., Disqus)
-* Add advertisements so I can earn some income from this and make it my job ;--)
+* Add advertisements so I can earn some income from this and make it my part-time job ;--)

 Finally, as the Internet is a fickle beast, please point out any broken links to me.

 O-K, that's all folks -- thanks for reading!
+Loaf and peas.